Faraday School kidnapping

-The Faraday School kidnapping occurred on 6 October 1972 at a one-teacher school in the rural town of Faraday in Victoria, Australia, where two plasterers, Edwin John Eastwood and Robert Clyde Boland, kidnapped six female pupils and their teacher for a $1,000,000 ransom.
+On 6 October 1972, at a one-teacher school in the rural town of Faraday in Victoria, Australia, two plasterers, Edwin John Eastwood and Robert Clyde Boland, kidnapped six female pupils and their teacher for a $1,000,000 ransom.
 The Victorian government claimed it would pay the ransom.
 The victims escaped and the criminals were captured, tried and convicted.
 Eastwood escaped and later kidnapped a teacher and nine pupils.
 He was again captured, convicted and sentenced.
 While in prison, Eastwood strangled convicted rapist Glen Davies in what was ruled self-defence.
 He was eventually released, having served his sentence.

 Incident

-Eastwood and Boland entered the school armed with a sawn-off shotgun at about 3:00 p.m., and forced the teacher, 20-year-old Mary Gibbs, and her six pupils (girls aged between 5 and 10) into a red delivery van, leaving a note at the school threatening to kill all of the hostages unless a $1,000,000 cash ransom was paid.
+Eastwood and Boland entered the school armed with a sawn-off shotgun at about 3:00 p.m., and forced the teacher, 19-year-old Mary Gibbs, and her six pupils (girls aged between 5 and 10) into a red delivery van, leaving a note at the school threatening to kill all of the hostages unless a $1,000,000 cash ransom was paid.
 They drove off into a remote area in the bush.

 That evening, the premier of Victoria, Dick Hamer, announced that the State Government was prepared to pay the ransom.
-The Victorian education minister and future premier, Lindsay Thompson, was driven to the scene by Assistant Commissioner Bill Crowley masquerading as the minister's driver and armed with a trousered derringer pistol.
+The Victorian education minister, Lindsay Thompson, was driven to the scene by Assistant Commissioner Bill Crowley masquerading as the minister's driver and armed with a trousered derringer pistol.
 Future Chief Commissioner Mick Miller was concealed under a blanket in the rear of the car with a high-powered rifle.
 Thompson waited to personally deliver the ransom, but it was never collected.
 In the early hours of the next morning, the kidnappers told Gibbs they were going to collect the ransom and left her and the pupils.

 When they were gone, Gibbs managed to kick the door panel out with her heavy, platform-heeled leather boots and escape with the children in the dark, finding help a few kilometres away.
 Eastwood and Boland were captured by heavily armed Victoria Police officers after an extensive manhunt.

 Aftermath

 Eastwood pleaded guilty to seven counts of kidnapping in December 1972 and was sentenced to fifteen years' imprisonment with a non-parole period of ten years; three armed robbery charges against him were taken into consideration in exchange for evidence against Boland.

 Boland was convicted by a jury in March 1974 after three trials and was sentenced to seventeen years' imprisonment with a non-parole period of twelve years, although Eastwood has maintained that Boland was innocent and that the real co-kidnapper was related to a man Thompson spoke to at Woodend, who had been detained at the scene but later released.
-He was released in November 1983, having served 11 years of his 15-year term.
+Boland was released in November 1983, having served 11 years of his 17-year term.

 On 22 January 1973 Mary Gibbs was awarded a George Medal for her bravery.
+Lindsay Thompson received a Bronze Medal for Bravery from the Royal Humane Society for his actions.